 Hope Obituaries

-It was written by Providence Journal on January 6th, 2021 that George J Barishian died in Hope, Rhode Island.
+It was reported by Providence Journal on January 6th, 2021 that George J Barishian died in Hope, Rhode Island.
 Barishian was 87 years old.
 Send flowers to share your condolences and honor George J's life.

 History